SCRN-VRC/3D-Face-Landmark-in-UnityCG-HLSL/README.md

 The Iris model has two outputs, same as the original, 71 3D brows and contour points and 5 3D iris points.

+Right eye inputs must be flipped horizontally during input and flipped back at output.

 At the final step, a shader takes Facemesh and Iris model outputs, calculates blendshape values based on key points and smooths the results.

 ## Problems